enspiral/handbook/venture_contract.md

 # Venture Contract

+Coming soon!

-Standard template, blanks for venture name and contribution level
+Standard template for the MOU between each venture and the foundation.

-Legal document
+* Simple English - official but not a legalese contract

-either party can terminate with one month notice
+* either party can terminate with one month notice

-financial contribution is clearly specified but is variable
+* financial contribution is clearly specified

-goes through HelloSign / Ops

-signed by the venture contact person and Foundation director(s)
+* signed by the venture contact person and Foundation director(s)

-only signed after member approval initially, but changes to contribution are totally up to the venture - Foundation agrees to sign anything proposed
+* signed after member approval of inviting venture initially
+* changes to contribution are totally up to the venture - Foundation board agrees to sign any contribution proposed

-Any changes reported in next quarterly update
+* Any changes reported in next quarterly venture update